Josiah-Moltz/sort-o_Balloons/README.md

 ## Insertion Sort

 ### Best: Ascending order
+* When the list of n elements is already sorted in ascending order, there are no swaps as n-1 passes happen.
 * The runtime complexity is one.
 ### Worst: Descending order
+* When the list of n elements is in descending order, the number of swaps grow quadratically when sorting.
+The term that grows the fastest is n^2.
 * The runtime complexity is n^2.